-In appearance the locusts were like horses prepared for battle: on their heads were what looked like wreaths of gold; their faces were like human faces, and their hair like women’s hair, and their teeth like lions’ teeth.
-And they had breastplates like breastplates of iron, and the noise of their wings was like the noise of many chariots with horses rushing into battle.
-And they have tails and stings like scorpions, and their power to hurt people for five months was in their tails.
-They have a king over them, the angel of the abyss.
-His name in Hebrew is Abaddon, and in Greek, Apollyon.
+In appearance the locusts were like horses prepared for battle: on their heads were what looked like crowns of gold; their faces were like human faces, and their hair like women’s hair, and their teeth like lions’ teeth.
+And they had breastplates like breastplates of iron, and the sound of their wings was like the sound of many chariots of horses rushing into battle.
+And they have tails and stings like scorpions, and in their tails is their power to hurt people for five months.
+They have over them a king, the angel of the abyss.
+His name in Hebrew is Abaddon, and in Greek, Destroyer.

 The prime intention of the description is to evoke a terrible invading army.
 In the Book of Joel, locusts not dissimilar in appearance come upon Israel as a natural plague because it has neglected to offer grain and drink offerings and thereby acknowledge that God is the source of the land’s fruitfulness; so he destroys their grain harvest and subjects the land to drought.
 Interwoven with the account of devastation is an intermittent vision of the Day of the Lord.
 Eventually, that day becomes the predominant theme: